-Students with documentation on file in CASA who are eligible to receive textbooks in an alternate format may receive these accommodations by using the following process:
+Students with documentation on file in Disability Services, who are eligible to receive textbooks in an alternate format, may receive these accommodations by using the following process:

-- Submit a Request for Alternative Text Format to CASA for all required texts as soon as you are registered each semester.
+1. Submit a written request to Disability Services for all required texts as soon as you are registered each semester.

-- At that time, you will be given an Electronic/Recorded Text Distribution Agreement to sign.
-First priority will be given to students who submit their requests at least 15 business days in advance of need.
+2. At that time, you will be given an Electronic/Recorded Text Distribution Agreement to sign.
+First priority will be given to students who submit their requests at least 15 business days in advance of need

-- Notify CASA of any schedule changes as soon as possible.
-Even a section change could impact the list of required textbooks.
+3. Notify Disability Services of any schedule changes as soon as possible.
+Even a section change could impact the text.